-The Parent provides us with insurance coverage for general liability, group health insurance, property, business interruption and other risks with respect to business operations and charges us a fee based on estimates of claims.
-During each of the years ended December 31, 2016 and 2015, Wyndham Hotels was charged \$3 million, which was included in the Combined Statements of Income.
+The Parent provides us with insurance coverage for general liability, property, business interruption and other risks with respect to business operations and charges us a fee based on estimates of claims.
+Wyndham Hotels was charged \$3 million for insurance during each of the years ended December 31, 2017, 2016 and 2015, which was included in the Combined Statements of Income.